 While employee training will definitely help maintain the safety standards at any office, audits will provide a review of the safety manual in the workplace, providing an opportunity to introduce additional safety protocols if need be.

 Do your employees have easy access to hand sanitizers, wet wipes suitable for cleaning their equipment and personal gadgets such as phones, and of course, fresh water and soap?
 With the pandemic quickly changing how people interact, more workplace safety protocols now include basic hygiene protocols that have so far been considered redundant.
 While mask-wearing is a policy that might become unnecessary in the near future, or at least so we hope, other hygiene protocols must be introduced.

 This includes how you process the workplace itself.
 Make sure that you have the needed cleaning staff on the premises, and that they can easily move around your building without interfering with your employees’ work.
 Add to that, introduce additional cleaning times to elevate the overall cleanliness and hygiene of the workplace.
 How you store, consume, and distribute food should also be included in these new protocols, to reduce the risk of spreading germs.

-If you work in an industry that includes a lot of on-site hustle and bustle, such as a construction site, you cannot rely solely on safety managers and supervisors working directly with your employees.
+If you work in an industry that includes a lot of on-site hustle and bustle, such as a construction site with fatal construction injuries, you cannot rely solely on safety managers and supervisors working directly with your employees.
 As capable and professional as they might be, and as well-trained as your staff is, you still need to place safety signs all over your construction site to ensure that everyone knows what they need to do (and what they shouldn’t do under any circumstances).